binipringle/contracts/_texts/0-outline.md

 I: Assuming that the court finds that ... breached the contract with ... to provide ... the next question is what remedy the court should apply.

 R: When a party breaches a contract, courts often find that the breaching party must pay damages.
 Damages are not to punish a party for breaching but to compensate the other party for their loss; damages need to be foreseeable and proved to a reasonable certainty, and the loss must arise naturally from breach or reasonably be in the contemplation of the parties.
+There are three theories for measuring money damages.
+These are expectation, reliance and restitution.
+The choice of which measure of damages is within the court’s discretion, but there are guidelines.
+The starting point is courts always want to award damages whenever they can, because that is supposed to mirror exactly what happened if the contract had not been breached.
+Expectation damages and reliance damages are forward looking because they are trying to put the parties in the position they would have been in had the contract not been breached.
+Expectation is the goal and usually awarded.
+However, a court is likely to award reliance damages when the contract is too speculative for expectation damages.
+A court is likely to award restitution damages when there's no contract or if the contract is unenforceable.
+Another kind of damages are non-pecuniary damages (Pain and suffering).
+These are generally not recoverable because they are hard to measure.

 **Damages rules to tack on to general damages rule:**